novazor/Solo-Projects/README.md

 ## Rohan Parekh's Portfolio

-### Cat Classifier (Self-made methods)
-- Binary classifier in which you input an image.
-If it's an image of a cat, it outputs 1, else 0.
-- Deep Neural network utilizing the dnn_functions file.
-I wrote these functions myself.
+### NLP Model (Tensorflow Keras)
+- Sentiment Classification model using the public twitter_samples dataset from NLTK.
+- Allows an inputted tweet to receive either a positive or negative sentiment.
+- Manual inputs available at the end

 ### Legendary Pokemon Predictor (PyTorch)
 - Confidence Prediction model predicting if a pokemon is legendary or not, outputting a confidence level.
 - Input: The pokemon's numeric stats, such as its height, weight, base stats, type advantages, etc. Images are only used   for show.
 - Output: A confidence level (Decimal between 0 and 1) as to whether or not it is a legendary.
 Closer to 1 = Legendary,    closer to 0 = Non-legendary.
 - Utilizes several libraries including PyTorch
 - Jupyter Notebook demonstration included with comments
 - Datasets downloaded from Kaggle: